ACM40960/Where-s-Waldo/README.md

 ## Installation

 1. Download the Dataset from here:
-2. Download the weights from the Repo
+2. Download the weights from here: https://drive.google.com/drive/folders/1frst8S5lJDwAnfBQNfSjsnZaJSoTjUTX?usp=sharing
 3. Load the IPYNB file and follow the steps
 4. Test the model yourself by uploading an image you want ( Steps mentioned in the IPYNB file)